-- Analytical procedures on income streams. - Detailed testing of revenue transactions focusing on the areas of greatest risk. - Obtain assurances from the NHS Counter Fraud Service.
+- Analytical procedures on income streams. - Testing of income transactions focusing on whether income is processed in the correct accounting year.

-Risk of fraud over expenditure
+3 Risk of material misstatement caused by fraud over expenditure

-Most public-sector bodies are net expenditure bodies and therefore the risk of fraud is more likely to occur in expenditure.
+Most public sector bodies are net expenditure bodies and therefore the risk of fraud is more likely to occur in expenditure.
+There is a risk that expenditure may be materially misstated in the financial statements.